Can a Dog Bite Land You in Jail? South Florida Criminal Defense Attorney Explains

 Dog bite cases can cost thousands of dollars depending on the extent of a person’s injuries.
 Typically, depending on the circumstances, if your dog bites someone at your own home you’re likely covered by your home owner’s insurance policy.
 So even if you’re sued for the injuries, it’s actually your insurance company who is getting sued.
 Injured by a dog bite in South Florida?
 Give us a call to be referred to a trusted injury lawyer in our network.

-But beyond civil penalties, can a dog bite actually result in criminal charges against you?
-In Florida the answer is yes.
+Beyond civil penalties, can a dog bite actually result in criminal charges against you?
+In Florida, the answer is yes.

-In the rare/extreme case where an owner knows the dog is capable and likely to cause death or great bodily injury if not restrained, the owner can actually be charged with a felony if the dog kills or seriously injures a person.
+In the rare or extreme case in which an owner knows the dog is capable and likely to cause death or great bodily injury if not restrained, the owner can actually be charged with a felony if the dog kills or seriously injures a person.